 WHEN DID YOU DECIDE TO MAKE MUSIC AND ENTERTAINMENT A FULL-TIME CAREER?

 Once I realized how much I wanted to pursue singing full-time, I struggled to stay motivated and focused at my corporate media job.
 All I could do was daydream about performing more and all the while I was becoming my “cubicle less”.
 After mistake number 25 billion, my boss suggested (in the nicest way possible under the circumstances) that I follow my dream.
-I took her up on that suggestion almost immediately!
+I took him up on that suggestion almost immediately!
 By my last day in the office, I had managed to book several shows.
 Then I stretched my last couple of paychecks to cover my living expenses for the rest of the winter and all the way through middle of spring of the following year.
-Before that next summer ended, I found a job as a hostess at a local restaurant, and began the process of reinventing myself into “Carla G” - the chanteuse.
+Before that next summer ended, I found a job as a hostess at City Winery, a well-known culinary and musical venue in New York City, and began the process of reinventing myself into “Carla G” - the chanteuse.

 WHAT ARE SOME OF THE JOYS AND CHALLENGES OF BEING IN THE ENTERTAINMENT BUSINESS?